 To support a focus on the medical applications of Freescale’s offerings, a pitch was developed highlighting the potential for ‘swallowable computers’.
 The chip’s size gave it limitless potential in the Internet of Things, with the idea of swallowing a computer acting as a way of illustrating what innovations such developments can enable.

-To maintain relationships with core electronics press while broadening out into important vertical markets (such as automotive and medical) with stories that can be understood by those not engrained in ‘deep tech’
+The objective was to maintain relationships with core electronics press while broadening out into important vertical markets (such as automotive and medical) with stories that could be understood by those not engrained in ‘deep tech’.

 Medical: The world’s smallest ARM-powered chip was distributed with pictures that emphasised its size when compared to other miniature items.
 The focus on the potential of the ‘swallable computer’ was deployed as the lead message, supported with possible uses (such as monitoring acid levels in the stomach) were provided to further paint a picture of what exactly this technological development meant for the masse market.

-Automotive: The joint event at the McLaren Technology Centre is now an exclusive annual event, which has resulted in 24 top journalists, including those from the BBC and New Scientist, being briefed on Freescale technology used in automotive applications.
+Automotive: The joint event at the McLaren Technology Centre, which developed into an exclusive annual event, resulted in 24 top journalists, including those from the BBC and New Scientist, being briefed on Freescale technology used in automotive applications.
 Resulting coverage has seen Freescale referenced in articles from “Will chatting smart cars become a reality soon?”
 (BBC) to “Technology Roadmap: Connected Vehicles” (Automotive World).

 Medical: Focusing on the medical application of the smallest ARM-powered chip in the world, resulted in widespread media coverage in hugely respected media, the likes of Wired: “Freescale’s Insanely Tiny ARM Chip Will Put the Internet of Things Inside Your Body”, ZDNet: “Freescale unveils chip you can swallow” and TechRadar: “Tiny Freescale KL02 ARM chip bound for swallowable computers”.

-By focusing on the end use of the technology, the limited audience that understands ‘deep tech’ has been expanded to a much wider demographic of people and helped Freescale raise awareness of the innovation it enables.
+By focusing on the end use of the technology, the limited audience that understands ‘deep tech’ was expanded to a much wider demographic of people and helped Freescale raise awareness of the innovation it enables.